-We are leveraging our MTS technology platform to develop GS010 as a treatment for LHON due to a mutation in the ND4 gene, a rare mitochondrial genetic disease that leads to blindness in teens and young adults.
+gene, a rare mitochondrial genetic disease that leads to blindness in teens and young adults.
 We believe that GS010 has the potential to be the first therapy approved by the FDA for the treatment of LHON.
-We have received orphan drug designation for GS010 in the United States and the
+We have received orphan drug designation for GS010 in the United States and the European Union.

-European Union.
 GS010 is currently being studied in Phase III clinical trials.
-We expect to report top-line data from our two most advanced trials, RESCUE and REVERSE, in 2018.
+We reported top-line data from our first Phase III clinical trial REVERSE in April 2018, and expect to report top-line results of our second Phase III trial RESCUE in the third quarter of 2018.